ssanin82/ktask/README.md

 ## TODO
 - WebSocket connection drop - implement reconnecting
 - Binance out of sync meassage - implement re-fetching the snapshot
+- I have hardcoded gRPC server host and port for simplicity
+- For simplicity, I haven't dockerized the pricer and subscriber, but it can be done without a problem